ga-wdi-boston/ruby/README.md

 By the end of this, students should be able to:

--   Contrast Ruby REPL and interpreter with Node interpreter/REPL.
+-   Use Ruby REPL and interpreter to run Ruby code.
 -   Contrast basic language features and types from Ruby with basic language features and types from JavaScript.
+-   Understand basic language features and types in Ruby.
 -   Rewrite a JavaScript script in Ruby.

 ## Preparation